 The upper term describes the free action of the electrons living on the surface of L-plate, and the second line is for the R-plate.
 The integral measure refers to $\int \mathrm{d}^3x'=\int_{-T/2}^{T/2} \mathrm{d}x'^0 \int_{-\infty}^{\infty} \mathrm{d}x'^1 \int_{-\infty}^{\infty} \mathrm{d}x'^2 $. $v_\mathrm{F}$ is the Fermi velocity of the fermions, and $\sigma$ is the Pauli matrix as:

-Here $\sigma^3v_\mathrm{F}m$ is $\sigma^3v_\mathrm{F}m$.
 Usually, real experiments take into account the influence of an external magnetic field, which causes the system to exhibit spin-orbit coupling, resulting in a mass term in the action.
-For example, a uniform applied magnetic field $\emph{\textbf{B}}= ^\mathrm{T}$ is directed along the $x^3$ axis.
+For example, an uniform applied magnetic field $\emph{\textbf{B}}= ^\mathrm{T}$ is directed along the $x^3$ axis.

-In our model, the electrons on the two plates couple to each other via direct-exchange interaction, similar to the Anderson mixed model~\cite{PhysRevLett.119.046001}.
-In this model, it involves local interactions and the electron-electron interaction typically involves direct exchange, ignoring nonlocal electron exchange coupling.
-However, in our case, the interaction occurs between two many-electron systems with nonlocal coupling, it should include not only a direct exchange term but also a nonlocal term.
+In this study, electrons on the two plates are considered to couple via a direct-exchange interaction, similar to the Anderson mixed model~\cite{PhysRevLett.119.046001}.
+It involves local interactions and the electron-electron interaction typically involves direct exchange, ignoring nonlocal electron exchange coupling.
+However, the interaction occurs between two many-electron systems with nonlocal coupling, it should include not only a direct exchange term but also a nonlocal term.
 By taking a real-valued nonlocal potential $U(x,y)=U(x^0,\emph{\textbf{x}};y^0,\emph{\textbf{y}})$, this nonlocal Anderson mixed model where the fermions belonging to the two plates interact with each other can be written as:

-Here $g$ is constant of small coupling and $h.c.$ means the hermite conjugate of the term $\psi^{\dagger}_\mathrm{L}(x) U(x,y) \psi_\mathrm{R}(y)$.
+Here $g$ is constant of small coupling, and $h.c.$ means the hermite conjugate of the term $\psi^{\dagger}_\mathrm{L}(x) U(x,y) \psi_\mathrm{R}(y)$.
 Since the nonlocal potential $U$ indicates the interaction propagates at a finite speed and the Anderson mixed coupling is used to describe quantum electrodynamics (QED), the most natural expression for $U$ is the Feynman propagator of a massless particle, i.e., a Green's function with poles $k^0=\pm |\bm{k}|$, as: